monome/docs/norns/study-1.md

 end
 ```

-replace your encoder function with this one, save and run. upon turning the encoder you'll get an error!
+Try it in your script, then save and run.
+Upon turning the encoder you'll get an error!

-## the robots are mad

 ```
 lua: /home/we/dust/code/study/study1-manyfutures.lua:19: attempt to perform arithmetic on a nil value (global 'position')